 Best Time to Hike the Trail

-The trail is doable year-round, but in mid-summer the heat can be ferocious (upwards of 100F) and shade a rarity until you reach the railway tunnels (which, as we’ll cover below, we’re technically not allowed to be in anyway!).
+The trail is doable year-round, but in mid-summer, the heat can be ferocious (upwards of 100F) and shade a rarity until you reach the railway tunnels (which, as we’ll cover below, we’re technically not allowed to be in anyway!).
 For the best hiking conditions, we’d recommend heading to Goat Canyon in March, April, October, or November.

-Hiking the trail after rainfall can make the short scrambling sections tricky and also clog the stretch of off-road track to the trailhead.
+Hiking the trail after rainfall can make the short scrambling sections tricky and also clog the stretch of the off-road track to the trailhead.
 As no permits are required for the trail, we’d suggest postponing your hike until drier weather arrives.